gencat/gobierto-budgets-comparator-gen-cat/README_EN.md

 This is a fork of [Gobierto budgets comparator](https://github.com/PopulateTools/gobierto-comparador-presupuestos) for Generalitat de Catalunya.
 Check the live site at: http://pressupostosmunicipals.transparenciacatalunya.cat.

-# Gobierto
+# Gobierto budgets comparator

-Gobierto is a Rails app that provides a set of tools to power efforts from public administrations towards transparency and citizen engagement, to enable them to communicate better with their constituents and put public open data to work.
-We are getting started and many things will change.
-The first working module is for budget visualization.
-Things you can currently do with Gobierto:

 **Gobierto budgets comparator** is a budgets comparison tool to enable citizens to explore, visualize, compare and contextualize the budgets of multiple municipalities/public bodies at the same time (such as those of a given Province, Autonomous Region or Country).
-You can check a live instance at [presupuestos.gobierto.es](http://presupuestos.gobierto.es) (it contains municipal budget data for almost 8.000 spanish municipalities).
+We use data from the Consorci d'Administració Oberta de Catalunya (AOC) (view [budgeting data](https://analisi.transparenciacatalunya.cat/d/4g9s-gzp6) and [execution data](https://analisi.transparenciacatalunya.cat/d/e7ah-kha8)) and from the [INE](http://ine.es).

 Gobierto is being built in the open by [Populate](http://populate.tools), a product design studio around civic engagement based in Madrid, Spain.
 We provide commercial services around data journalism, news products, open data... and Gobierto, of course ;)